outdoor trinidad logo.gif (5127 bytes)

 A Spanish place name meaning tar which came about because of the presence of the Pitch Lake.
 The word pitch comes from the Amerindian word "piche".

-Pitch Lake, Sea bathing
+Pitch Lake, Sea bathing, visit a historical site

 Combine with Point Fortin